 None.
 This course is designed for students with little to no background in architecture.

-Sahar Aghasafari is a Ph.D. student in Art Education at the University of Georgia.
-She has two masters in Art Education from the University of Arizona and Art Research from the University of Central Tehran, and a B.F.A in Fabrics Design from the University of Tehran.
-She has more than 8 years teaching experience as a faculty and lecturer at universities in Iran, and she’s taught as a full-time teacher at K-12 schools in the U.S. Currently, she is teaching Graphic Design at Lamar Dodd, School of Art, University of Georgia.
-She’s had several individuals and group exhibitions in Fabric Design, Graphic Design, Photography, Drawing, and Painting.
-She’s presented several papers in art fields in the international conferences and she has several published papers.
-This is Sahar’s second year as a Summer Academy instructor.
+Sahar Aghasafari is a Ph.D.
+Candidate in Art Education in the Franklin College of Arts and Science Lamar Dodd School of Art at the University of Georgia.
+She has two master’s in art education from the University of Arizona and Art Research from the University of Tehran and a B.F.A in Fabrics Design from the University of Tehran.
+She has more than ten years of teaching experience as a faculty and lecturer at universities in Iran, and she's taught as a full-time teacher at K-12 schools in the U.S. Currently, she is teaching Graphic Design at Lamar Dodd School of Art, University of Georgia.
+This is Sahar's fifth year as a Summer Academy instructor.